 We performed the first case-control study to assess the presence, magnitude, and determinants of atherosclerosis in SLE and its correlates in a population-based sample of 200 SLE patients and 200 matched disease-free controls.
 Although SLE patients and controls were comparable in traditional cardiovascular disease risk factors, atherosclerosis (carotid plaque assessed by ultrasound) was more prevalent in SLE patients (37 vs. 15%, p<0.001).
 The excess in atherosclerosis was most pronounced in the youngest patients (5.6-fold increase in SLE patients less than 40 years of age).
 We identified the presence of SLE as the most important independent correlate of atherosclerosis other than age.
 Clinical features and autoantibody specificities differentiated SLE patients with and without plaque.
 These may define two disease patterns: one smoldering, prolonged disease that is accompanied by high damage score, limited production of autoantibodies confers vascular damage (atherosclerosis), and a second with more extensive autoimmunity and aggressive disease, often requiring cytotoxic therapy.

 Our case control study of patients with rheumatoid arthritis revealed increased and accelerated atherosclerosis, comparable to that of SLE.
 This work supports the possibility that chronic inflammation per se predisposes to premature cardiovascular disease and suggests that therapies directed at inflammation might prevent atherosclerosis.
-Ongoing work will test this hypothesis and examine the mechanisms of accelerated atheroscelerosis in patients with SLE and other autoimmune diseases.
+Ongoing work examining endothelial cell gene expression and assessing levels of potential biomarkers in the circulation will test this hypothesis and elucidate mechanisms of accelerated atherosclerosis in patients with SLE and other autoimmune diseases.

 Visiting Senior Scientist: